First-principles simulation of spin diffusion in static solids using dynamic mean-field theory: Results

 To test the performance of the spinDMFT description of spin diffusion, we rely on published experimental data of spin diffusion in single crystals.
-We selected two examples, spin diffusion between the two carbonyl \textsuperscript{13}C atoms in malonic acid \cite{suter85} and spin diffusion between crystallographically distinct \textsuperscript{31}P sites in dipotassium \textalpha-D-glucopyranose-1-phosphate dihydrate (GLP) \cite{kubo88}. \reffig{fig:unitcell} shows the unit cells of the two crystals.
+We selected two examples, spin diffusion between the two carbonyl \textsuperscript{13}C atoms in malonic acid \cite{suter85} and spin diffusion between crystallographically distinct \textsuperscript{31}P sites in dipotassium \textalpha-D-glucopyranose-1-phosphate dihydrate (GLP) \cite{kubo88}.
+Detailed information on the substances and their microscopic structure can be found in Section~\ref{sec:materials}.